-Brian Quillen is a Senior Compliance Analyst for the Title IX & Sexual Harassment Policy Compliance Office.
+Brian Quillen is the Lead Principle Investigative Analyst for the Title IX & Sexual Harassment Policy Compliance Office.
 Mr. Quillen provides service in the areas of complaint intake, assessment and suggested appropriate remedies, which may include investigation, policy updates and distribution, training and documentation of the reported behaviors.
 He has investigative and legal experience through his prior work in the Crime Victims Unit at Texas Legal Services Center, where he investigated and provided legal services to low-income survivors of domestic violence and sexual assault.
 Mr. Quillen also conducted human rights studies and investigations, with a specialization in womenâ€™s rights and sexual violence, as a 2014-2015 Public Service Fellow at the Inter-American Commission on Human Rights.
 He has a law degree (JD) from the University of Texas School of Law and a Bachelorâ€™s degree from Georgetown University.

 Courtney Brunasso is the Investigative Analyst for the Title IX & Sexual Harassment Policy Compliance Office.
 Courtney has been with the University since June 2006.
 Courtney provides direct analytical, caseload management and complaint handling to support the Director/Title IX Officer and investigative staff.
 She serves as the primary contact and intake person for all initial reports of sexual harassment, sexual violence and Title IX concerns and complaints.
 She assists the Director/Title IX Officer and investigative staff in the complaint investigation process by procuring information, conducting initial outreach to complainants, if known, and upon response, assigning cases to the investigative staff for further review and response.